 A deduction from income tax is granted as a personal allowance to an individual.
-The allowance amounts to DKK 46,500 in 2020.
+The allowance amounts to DKK 49,700.

-If a married person cannot utilise the total tax value of the allowance, the balance is transferred to the spouse.
+If a married person cannot utilize the total tax value of the allowance, the balance is transferred to the spouse.
 Specific rules apply to married individuals subject to limited tax liability only.